LuckeeDev/LuckeeDev/README.md

 ## 👨‍💻 I’m currently working on:

-- studying Physics at EPFL;
+- studying Physics at EPFL, focusing on Quantum Information and Computation;
 - some fun projects to learn new stuff.

 ## 🔭 What's on my GitHub profile: